ACS Bridge Fellows

 • Should I skip applying to grad school and just do this?

-The ACS Bridge Program encourages all students to apply to graduate school through the usual process.
-Our program is intended to help students who have not received an offer from a graduate program or who, for whatever reason, have decided not to apply.
-While we expect that most students who apply get offers from one or more programs, it is not a guarantee, and you may find that the program where you gain admittance is not well suited to your goals.
+The ACS Bridge Program encourages all students to apply to graduate school through the traditional process.
+Our program is intended to help students who have not received an offer from a graduate program or who have decided not to apply traditionally.

 • What is the deadline for applying?